elatov/elatov.github.io/_posts/2013-04-15-use-fwbuilder-to-deploy-an-iptables-firewall-to-a-dd-wrt-router.md

 ### Enable SSH On DD-WRT

 The first thing that we need to do is enable SSH on the DD-WRT router.
 To do so, point your browser to the internal IP of your router.
-In my case it&#8217;s **192.168.1.1**.
+In my case it's **192.168.1.1**.
 After logging in, I saw the following:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/dd-wrt-login.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/dd-wrt-login.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/dd-wrt-login.png" alt="dd wrt login Use FWBuilder to Deploy an IPtables Firewall to a DD WRT Router" width="827" height="383" class="alignnone size-full wp-image-8238" title="Use FWBuilder to Deploy an IPtables Firewall to a DD WRT Router" /></a>

-Then go to &#8220;Services&#8221; Tab, scroll down, and you will see &#8220;Secure Shell&#8221;:
+Then go to "Services" Tab, scroll down, and you will see "Secure Shell":

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/ddwrt-services-sshd.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/ddwrt-services-sshd.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/ddwrt-services-sshd.png" alt="ddwrt services sshd Use FWBuilder to Deploy an IPtables Firewall to a DD WRT Router" width="597" height="215" class="alignnone size-full wp-image-8239" title="Use FWBuilder to Deploy an IPtables Firewall to a DD WRT Router" /></a>